 How do you get rid of Kikuyu growing in your lawn?

-There are some selective herbicides that you can use to suppress kikuyu but only in couch.
+There are some selective herbicides that you can use to suppress kikuyu but only in a couch lawn.
 That means you can spray them all over the couch and they will just target the kikuyu not the couch.
-The reality is that you will probably never get rid of it because it will most likely re-invade from its original source but you can certainly suppress it which means you wont see so much of it on the surface.
+It also means that if you have kikuyu invading buffalo, zoyzia, fescue or rye, there is no selective chemical options.
+In any case, the hard reality is that you will probably never get rid of it because it will most likely re-invade from its original source, such as a neighbours yard or a park over the road.
+You can however suppress it in certain cirmumstances.
 The most notable chemical for the suppression of Kikuyu in Couch is Monument Liquid by Syngenta.
-Its one of the only chemicals registered for this purpose.
-It is a commercial group B herbicide so if your thinking about using it you’ll need to get a licensed sprayer to apply it for you.
+It's one of the only chemicals registered for this purpose.
+It is a commercial group B herbicide and has some very specific spraying requirements so if your thinking about using it you’ll need to get a licensed sprayer to apply it for you.
+It's also worth noting that you can't use it within 20m of water ways and within 60m of any other vegetation (which cuts out it's use in home gardens).
 Other options for suppression of kikuyu in couch include selective herbicides that contain DSMA and MCPA.
 These are available off the shelf in hardware stores and usually have names like Paspalum killer or Paskill etc. Although not noted on the bottle for the control of kikuyu, they will burn back kikuyu on the surface without harming the couch.
 They also selectively control weeds like paspalum, crab grass and broad leaf weeds.
 Once again, read the instructions and directions before applying.
 Because of Kikuyu’s aggressive nature, you will need to repeat applications of these chemicals as required to keep the kikuyu in check.
 The best time to spray is during the warmer months when the kikuyu is active and able to draw in the chemical

 Non Selective Control: